How To Calculate PTO and Vacation Accrual?

 8. Probation periods: Consider if there will be a waiting period before the vacation accrual starts for newcomers.
 Reflect on the fact that new employees.
 Will they become eligible after the first 90 days of employment or after 12 months of continuous service?

-9. Holidays: Does your organization offer paid public holidays, if yes, are they all the 11 federeal holidays, or only a few of them.
-Most of the times US business follow these holidays are New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas.
+9. Holidays: Does your organization offer paid public holidays?
+If yes, are they all the 11 federal holidays, or only a few?
+US businesses usually follow these holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas.

-10. Proration for new hires: Depending on the contractual start date of the employee, if the company has an annual policy that allowance might be prorated.
-Ie, if the employee is entitled to 10 days of PTO per year, however hired on April 1, it should get only 3/4 of that entitlement.
+10. Proration for new hires: Depending on the contractual start date of the employee and if the company has an annual policy, that allowance might be prorated.
+If the employee is entitled to 10 days of PTO per year but is hired on April 1, they should get only 3/4 of that entitlement.

-11. Annual start date: For most organization the business start date is January 1, and on that date the annual reset happens, yet, for some sectors such as education it starts on September 1.
-Other countries might have other annual start dates also.
+11. Annual start date: For most organizations, the business start date is January 1, and on that date, the yearly reset happens, yet for some sectors, such as education, it starts on September 1.
+Other countries might also have other start dates yearly.

 12. Have a balance cap: Employees should be encouraged to spend their PTO.
 Such policies encourage reluctant staff to spend their time off and should comply with the legislation.